ballerina-platform/ballerina-distribution/examples/grpc-client-mutual-ssl/grpc_client_mutual_ssl.md

 4. Execute the commands below to build and run the `client` package.

+>**Info:** You may need to change the certificate file path, private key file path, and trusted certificate file path.
+As a prerequisite, start a sample service secured with mutual SSL.

    ::: out grpc_client_mutual_ssl.out :::

-You may need to change the certificate file path, private key file path, and trusted certificate file path.

-As a prerequisite, start a sample service secured with mutual SSL.